hackclub/some-assembly-required/README.md

 **(COMMENT 🐣: would the following section be more useful if the register was briefly explained?)**.

-You may be wondering what machine code actually looks like.
+You may be wondering what how machine code actually works.
 If you are, you’re in luck!
 Let’s map our last `add` line to machine code.
 This is a completely fictional example, but it's a demonstration of how the computer decodes the numbers.

 ```asm
 add r12, 4; Add 4 to whatever is in register 12